EdwinMancera/TfL-Coding-Challenge/Release/README.md

 16. Test down

 Testing For Errors:
-1. Click "Create" with any empty fields:
+1. Click "Create" with any empty fields:<br />
 No dialog box will appear but instead only highlighted with an error marker.
-2. Click "Create" with incorrect Site URL:
+2. Click "Create" with incorrect Site URL:<br />
-Dialog box should appear with "Please make sure Site URL is correct" And the affected fields are highlighted with an error marker.
+Dialog box should appear with "Please make sure Site URL is correct"<br />
+And the affected fields are highlighted with an error marker.<br />
-3. Click "Create" with incorrect Login Details:
+3. Click "Create" with incorrect Login Details:<br />
-Dialog box should appear with "Please make sure your login details are correct" And the affected fields are highlighted with an error marker.
+Dialog box should appear with "Please make sure your login details are correct"<br />
+And the affected fields are highlighted with an error marker.<br />
-4. Click "Create" when list already created:
+4. Click "Create" when list already created:<br />
-Dialog box should appear with "List already exists"
+Dialog box should appear with "List already exists"<br />
-5. All errors are logged and saved in the same directory.
+5. All errors are logged and saved in the same directory.<br />

 Bugs:
 GUI assumes that the CSV is correct, so even if it's incorrect it will proceed with the list creation.